fharper/speakerkit/abstracts.md

 - help developers get started with containers & Kubernetes as easily, and quickly as possible.
 - help people who are already playing in the container, and cloud native space to be successful.

+### Surfing the Argo CD sync waves

+If you want to be successful in your cloud native journey, a good Kubernetes-native continuous deployment (CD) tool is indispensable.
+You also want a declarative GitOps CD if you stick to the GitOps principles, and manage your cluster with a single source of truth, the Git repository.
+There are some interesting choices out there, Argo CD being one of the best.
+In this talk, let’s surf the sync waves together, and learn the intrinsic parts of using Argo CD to deploy, and manage applications on your clusters.
+We’ll explore the insightful web UI, but also play with the CLI for terminal lovers.
+You’ll also end up with a broader comprehension of GitOps through the lenses of Argo CD while improving your application lifecycle management (ALM).

 ### What the Heck Is Kubernetes

 Ever wonder what that fuss is all about!
 Is this just a new technology that will die along the thousands of JavaScript libraries that were supposed to change the way we code?
 Is Kubernetes, K8s for close friends, really a game changer?
 Even if it was, do you or your project really need a container orchestration system with its clusters, controllers, pods and all those new moving pieces?
 My friend, I got your back, as all, yes, ALL your questions will be answered in this talk.
 We will demystify together what the heck is this thing.
 In the end, you’ll have a better understanding of the platform & its quirks, including the pros and cons, how to get started, and some must-know tools that will make your life easier.